heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-05-modify-file-content-with-installscript.md

 end;
 ```

 The script above should be self-explanatory.
 You may need to change `<PATH_TO_METADATA_FILE>` and `<STRING_TO_FIND>` to your own strings.
-Be aware of possible deadlock, if any, you may need to apply certain conditional statement.
-Hopefully this solution may help others who are in the same situation.
+Be aware of possible deadlock, if any, you may need to apply certain conditional statement (checking).
+Hopefully this solution may help others who are in similar situation.